 Since the deny rule precedes the permit rule in the above policy, we are able to deny access only to CMS users with the pilot role, but grant access to other members of CMS.
-This is due to the fact that the first deny rule will not match to the deny rule would be useless, since the permit rule that precedes it would always match any CMS member.

-CMS users that do not have the pilot role, so the following permit rule will be applied.
+This is due to the fact that the first deny rule will not match to CMS users that do not have the pilot role, so the following permit rule will be applied.
 On the contrary, if we reversed the order of the two rules like in the following policy: